 Also, go to the Public Health Emergency website of the US Department of Health & Human Services (www.phe.gov).
 At the very minimum, download and use the COVID-19 Healthcare Planning Checklist.
 This checklist identifies activities that various healthcare settings may undertake to prepare for, respond to, and be resilient in the face of COVID-19.

 Comprehensive resources and information/links for health care organizations have been compiled by The Joint Commission (TJC) and can be accessed at https://www.jointcommission.org/covid-19.
 This information is pertinent to ALL HEALTHCARE SETTINGS and is open access for all Joint Commission members AND non-members.
 Read and share as appropriate.

 Refer to the U.S. Department of Labor Occupational Safety and Health Administration for infection prevention and control references, work environment, and training considerations related to COVID-19 at https://www.osha.gov/SLTC/covid-19/controlprevention.html#health as needed.

-All health facilities should take all steps possible to prepare for COVID-19 as outlined by the World Health Organization: Coronavirus Information Page at https://www.who.int/emergencies/diseases/novel-coronavirus-2019
+All healthcare facilities should take all steps possible to prevent the spread and manage the COVID-19 pandemic as outlined at World Health Organization: Coronavirus Information Page with specific guidance provided at https://www.who.int/emergencies/diseases/novel-coronavirus-2019

 For a fact sheet on the regulatory flexibilities and other actions CMS is taking to help healthcare providers and states respond to and contain COVID-19, please visit: